thindil/steamsky/bin/doc/MODDING.md

 ## Mission items type
 To change which item type is used for delivery missions, edit `value` attribute of tag `missionitemstype`.
-Value must be existing item type.
+Value must be an existing item type.

 ## Fuel item type
 To change which item type is used as a fuel for ship, edit `value` attribute of tag `fueltype`.
-Value must be existing item type.
+Value must be an existing item type.

 ## Money index
-To change which item is used as a money, edit `value` attribute of tag `moneyindex`.
-Value must be existing item index from any items file.
+To change which item is used as currency in the game, edit `value` attribute of tag `moneyindex`.
+Value must be an existing item index from any items file.

 ## Traders ships name
-To change which word in ship names is used to determine trader ship (needed for friendly trader random event), edit `value` attribute for tag `tradersname`.
+To change which word in ship names is used to determine a trader ship (needed for friendly trader random event), edit `value` attribute for tag `tradersname`.
 Value can be any single word (but this word must be in trader ships names).

 ## Condition attribute name
-To change which attribute is used to raise character condition, edit attribute `value` of tag `conditionname`.
-Value must be existing attribute name.
+To change which attribute is used to raise a character's condition, edit attribute `value` of tag `conditionname`.
+Value must be an existing attribute name.

 ## Strength attribute name
-To change which attribute is used to count character maximum encumbrance, edit attribute `value` of tag `strenghtname`.
-Value must be existing attribute name.
+To change which attribute is used to count a character's maximum encumbrance, edit attribute `value` of tag `strenghtname`.
+Value must be an existing attribute name.

 ## Piloting skill name
-To change which skill is used for piloting ship, edit `value` attribute of tag `pilotingskill`.
-Value must be existing skill name.
+To change which skill is used for the piloting of ships, edit `value` attribute of tag `pilotingskill`.
+Value must be an existing skill name.

 ## Engineering skill name
 To change which skill is used for engineering duty, edit `value` attribute of tag `engineeringskill`.
-Value must be existing skill name.
+Value must be an existing skill name.

 ## Gunnery skill name
-To change which skill is used for operating guns on ship, edit `value` attribute of tag `gunneryskill`.
-Value must be existing skill name.
+To change which skill is used for the operation of guns on ships, edit `value` attribute of tag `gunneryskill`.
+Value must be an existing skill name.

 ## Talking skill name
 To change which skill is used for talking in bases or with other ships (trades, repairs, recruit, etc), edit `value` attribute of tag `talkingskill`.
-Value must be existing skill name.
+Value must be an existing skill name.

 ## Spotting skill name
 To change which skill is used for spotting things (other ships, etc), edit `value` attribute of tag `perceptionskill`.
-Value must be existing skill name.
+Value must be an existing skill name.

 ## Head armor type
 To change which item type is used as a head armor for characters, edit `value` attribute of tag `headarmor`.
-Value must be existing item type.
+Value must be an existing item type.

 ## Torso armor type
 To change which item type is used as a torso armor for characters, edit `value` attribute of tag `chestarmor`.
-Value must be existing item type.
+Value must be an existing item type.

 ## Arms armor type
-To change which item type is used as an arms armor for characters, edit `value` attribute of tag `armsarmor`.
-Value must be existing item type.
+To change which item type is used as arm armor for characters, edit `value` attribute of tag `armsarmor`.
+Value must be an existing item type.

 ## Legs armor type
-To change which item type is used as a legs armor for characters, edit `value` attribute of tag `legsarmor`.
-Value must be existing item type.
+To change which item type is used as leg armor for characters, edit `value` attribute of tag `legsarmor`.
+Value must be an existing item type.

 ## Shield type
 To change which item type is used as a shield for characters, edit `value` attribute of tag `shieldtype`.
-Value must be existing item type.
+Value must be an existing item type.

 ## Weapon type
 To change which item type is used as a weapon by characters, edit `value` attribute of tag `weapontype`.
-Value must be existing item type.
+Value must be an existing item type.

 ## Dodging skill name
-To change which skill is used for dodges in character's combat, edit `value` attribute of tag `dodgeskill`.
-Value must be existing skill name.
+To change which skill is used for dodging in combat, edit `value` attribute of tag `dodgeskill`.
+Value must be an existing skill name.

 ## Unarmed skill name
-To change which skill is used for chance to hit enemy in character's combat when character don't have weapon, edit `value` attribute of tag `unarmedskill`.
+To change which skill is used for chance to hit enemy in combat when a character doesn't have a weapon, edit `value` attribute of tag `unarmedskill`.
-Value must be existing skill name.
+Value must be an existing skill name.

 ## Items

-### General informations
+### General information
 - Default game items are in *items.dat* file which is in *data* directory.
 - If you want remove or update any existing item, you can do it in *items.dat* file in *data* directory or in modification file (better option) add tag `item` with attribute `index` which value will be index of selected item and attribute `action`.
-Then if you modify existing item, add changed values.
+Then if you modify an existing item, add changed values.

 ### Item data structure
 - Each item starts with tag `item`.
-- Attribute `index` is a item index (it can be number or text) and must be unique.
+- Attribute `index` is the item index (it can be a number or text) and must be unique.
 This value is used in ships and recipes data entries.
 - Optional attribute `action`: what to do with this item.
 Possible values
   are: "add" (add this item, default option), "remove" (remove this item)